I am reqularly asked,

 If you have never started a business before, this may seem like a lot.
 But when you compare it with the cost of buying an existing business, coaching is very inexpensive to get into.
 And keep in mind that you can be generating an income within a few months, and this coaching income can go to offset your costs.
 When you really hit your stride as a coach, you can recover your investment quickly.

-A successful full time life coach, coaching 20 individual clients a month at $350 per client, would gross $7000 per month.
+A successful full time coach, coaching 20 individual clients a month at $350 per client, would gross $7000 per month.
 If you work with 25 executive or entrepreneur clients at say $700 per month, you would gross $17,500 per month.
 Overhead and expenses for a coaching practice are usually quite small, rarely over 15% of sales.
-(Currently only about 15% of coaches earn over $100K per year.)
+However, don’t let the numbers dazzle you.
+Currently only about 15% of coaches earn over $100K per year.

 In the end, what you achieve is up to you.
-(As the father of 3 daughters in university, every charge card invoice I receive gives me ample motivation to earn a comfortable 6-figure income from coaching.)
-And keep in mind that even if you have a full practice of say 25 – 30 clients, you will still have ample time to do other income generating activities that complement your coaching practice.
+And keep in mind that even if you have a full practice of say 20 clients, you will still have ample time to do other income generating activities that complement your coaching practice.
 Many coaches find workshops, writing and speaking as natural activities that both generate additional income and help build their coaching practices.

 How do I get started the right way?